-- Make sure your lawn mower blade is sharp to guarantee a clean cut.
+Before mowing in spring, inspect your lawn mower and perform any necessary maintenance, such as changing the oil or spark plugs.
+Make sure your lawn mower blade is sharp to guarantee a clean cut.
 Be safe, and always remove the spark plugs before doing any work on your lawn mower.

 - Vary the pattern each time you mow.
 This helps prevent ruts from forming and keeps the grass from always bending in the same direction.